golles/ESPHome-Config/docs/PARTICULATE_MATTER.md

 The device configuration can be found in [particulate_matter.yaml](../particulate_matter.yaml)

+The device features a switch called `Standalone mode`.
+When activated, the device functions independently, autonomously sending data to various providers.
+Conversely, when this switch is deactivated, you must manually transmit the data, for instance, through Home Assistant.
+Check out [particulate_matter.yaml in my Home Assistant config](https://github.com/golles/Home-Assistant-Config/blob/main/packages/particulate_matter.yaml) for a detailed example.

 # Secrets

 This configuration requires the following secrets to be defined in your `secrets.yaml`